The Southern Gold Coast’s Top 4 Surf Breaks

-Kirra beach is a local favourite, they have fought hard to rejuvenate the legendary break after development of the Superbank shifted their Pipeline style wave to a dismal break on a lucky day.
-Now back on the surf scene, Kirra is international recognised in the surfing community and has the best sand-breaking right-hand point in the world!
+Kirra beach is a local favourite.
+When the idea of becoming an official World Surfing Reserve was floated by government officials there was unprecedented community support behind the idea.
+Some 4,000 local surfers rallied at Kirra Beach in 2014 to express support for the plan.
+Part of that was due to the local’s fight to rejuvenate the legendary Kirra break, which was lost when the development of the Superbank shifted Kirra’s pipeline-style wave to a dismal break on a lucky day.
+Now back on the surf scene, Kirra is internationally recognised in the surfing community and has the best sand-breaking right-hand point in the world.

 Duranbah Beach, or D-Bah to the locals, is always pumping.
 Not a spot for beginners, this beach is known for its large swell and powerful, top-quality surf break that both surfers and boogie boarders love.
 While the warm water might seem inviting, this world-class surf break is best left for the pro but that doesn’t mean you can’t pop down to spectate.
 After all, this is Mick Fanning’s local surf spot.